 - A 25 minute (average) presentation made by the candidate.

-- A 15 minute (average) round of questions from the Examining Committee in order of most distant from the candidate (generally begins with the External Examiner and ends with the Supervisor).
+- First round of questions from the Examining Committee in order of most distant from the candidate (generally begins with the External Examiner and ends with the Supervisor).
+Each committee member is given about 15 minutes for their questions.

-- A second round of questions, generally for about 5 minutes, from the Examining Committee.
+- A second round of questions, generally about 5 minutes from each of the Examining Committee members.

 - The audience is welcome to ask questions at this point.